Cats can suffer from a number of different illnesses.

-Some cats will bolt down their food very quickly, and then immediately regurgitate the undigested food.
+You should check the food left more frequently if you use automatic cat feeder, some cats will bolt down their food very quickly, and then immediately regurgitate the undigested food.
 This behavior can be caused by stress.
 You should try to determine the cause of the stress and relieve it as much as possible.

 If you have a cat that frequently regurgitates undigested food, you should soon be able to distinguish this type of regurgitation from vomiting that is indicative of a severe medical problem.

 Eye problems in cats include red eyes, cloudy eyes, change in eye color, pawing at the eyes, excessive tears, eye discharge or a visible third eye.

 The cause can be infection, allergy, physical injury, or tear duct overflow due to a congenital disorder.

 If your cat has a problem with its eyes (or an eye) it should be taken to a vet so the cause can be determined and your cat can be treated.

 If you cat is having problems with its ears, it will scratch them or shake its head.

 The most common cause of ear problems is ear mites, which can be removed by a vet or by you at home.